Skip to main content

 Diverse Tourism Offer

-Poland combines natural and cultural assets: national parks, the Tatras, UNESCO sites, and historic cities like Kraków and Gdańsk.
-A modern infrastructure supports accessibility with hotels, agritourism, and efficient transport.
+Poland combines natural and cultural assets, including national parks, the Tatra Mountains, UNESCO sites, and historic cities such as Kraków and Gdańsk.
+A modern infrastructure supports accessibility through hotels, agritourism, and efficient transport.

 Growth & Employment

-Strong performance in domestic and international tourism, with popular destinations including Warsaw and the Baltic coast.
-The sector is growing, supported by increasing overnight stays and the integration of Ukrainian refugees into tourism jobs.
+Poland demonstrates strong performance in both domestic and international tourism, with popular destinations including Warsaw and the Baltic coast.
+The sector continues to grow, supported by a rise in overnight stays and the integration of Ukrainian refugees into tourism-related employment.

 Warsaw’s Tourism Leadership

-Warsaw, crowned European Best Destination 2023, has boosted its image through tech-driven promotion and social media.
-The Warsaw Tourism Office leads with innovation, policy engagement, and international partnerships, confirming the city’s rising appeal.
+Warsaw, crowned European Best Destination 2023, has enhanced its image through tech-driven promotion and social media.
+The Warsaw Tourism Office leads with innovation, policy engagement, and international partnerships, confirming the city’s growing appeal.

 Practical Tools and Methods